juniorsundarCasual/TGT/vault/volume-5.chapter-357.md

 Deep inside Guy's core - within the Church of the True World - loud gongs, shrieks, bellows and bells harmonised as one, bathing the manifestation in an auspicious aura.

-Amidst one of the rows of books in the Church of the True World, a golden light started to flood out, before condensing and taking a new shape - the shape of a thing book.
+Amidst one of the rows of books in the Church of the True World, a golden light started to flood out, before condensing and taking a new shape - the shape of a book.

 As the light dimmed, and the shape turned fully solid, a new entry found its place in the ever-growing library in Guy's soul.